ferrocene/ferrocene/src/expressions.rst

   variable`.

 :dp:`fls_ku38h562vfyl`
-A :dt:`mutable place expression` is a :t:`place expression` whose memory location can be modified.
+A :t:`mutable place expression` is a :t:`place expression` whose memory location can be modified.
 The following :t:`[place expression]s` are :t:`[mutable place expression]s`: